Saheefa Jabbar Khattak

 Saheefa Jabbar Khattak (born 1 October 1988) is a Pakistani model turned actress.
-After receiving an award for Best Emerging Model at Lux Style Awards and Hum Awards, Khattak ventured into acting by playing the leading lady in the 2018 television serials Teri Meri Kahani and Beti.
-Both of which earned her critical acclaim.
+After receiving an award for Best Emerging Model at Lux Style Awards and Hum Awards, Khattak ventured into acting by playing the leading lady in the 2018 television serials Teri Meri Kahani and Beti, both of which earned her critical acclaim.

 Personal life

-Khattak was born into a Pathan family in Khanewal, Punjab.
+Khattak was born into a Pashtun family in Khanewal, Punjab.
 Khattak grew up in Lahore with her parents and a younger brother.
 She holds BS in Business Economics from Beaconhouse National University Lahore.
 In December 2017, she married Khawaja Khizer Hussain.
 According to Khattak, she met him during her university days.
-They married in an Islamic wedding ceremony.
-The ceremony was held at Lahore, Pakistan.
+They married in an Islamic wedding ceremony, at Lahore, Pakistan.

 Career

 Khattak started her career as a fashion model and appeared in several television commercials.
 She is noted for her short hair looks on the ramp.
 After receiving an award for Best Emerging Talent at Lux Style Awards and Hum Awards, she move on to acting and made her debut with Momina Duraid's Teri Meri Kahani, where she played a lead character of Deena opposite Azfar Rehman and Saboor Aly.
 The serial ran for 36 Episodes on Hum TV.
 It was followed by another lead role in ARY Digital's social drama Beti.
 An Idream Entertainment's production, Beti was a critical and commercially hit.
 Her role as Mariam was praised by critics.
 She then portrayed a young to old woman who faces hardships of her single mistake in melodrama Bhool.

 In 2024, she returned to television after four years in Green Entertainment's Ramadan special Rafta Rafta as a feisty and haughty landlady.